Are you away from Reading and the UK this summer? Maybe…

 Studying a language abroad as part of your degree?

 Find the Useful Websites page for the language you study.
 It will give you lists of, and links to, selected resources in your country of destination, such as library catalogues, listings of journals, access to the media, links to organisations and other useful tips.

 Going on industrial placement in the UK?

 If you go on an industrial placement in the UK as part of your course and there is another university library nearby, you may be able to borrow from there by registering via SCONUL Access.

 If you require further guidance about the e-resources available in your subject, remember to look at the relevant Library subject guide.
 You are also welcome to contact your subject liaison librarian for advice on locating resources; they are always happy to answer your email enquiries.

 This is one of a series of tips to help save you time and effort finding or using information

-This tip was written by Charlie Carpenter, Liaison Librarian (History, GCMS and International Study and Language Institute).
+This tip was written by Katie Moore, Trainee Liaison Librarian for Education and Modern Languages.